USS Pickering: Service history

-Pickering departed from Boston on 10 June 1800.
-Ordered to join Commodore Thomas Truxton's squadron on the Guadaloupe Station in the West Indies, she sailed from New Castle, Delaware on 20 August, and was never heard from again.
-She is presumed to have been lost with all hands in a gale in September, but this was never proven.
+She returned to New Castle, Delaware on 21 July.
+Ordered to join Commodore Thomas Truxton's squadron on the Guadeloupe Station in the West Indies, she sailed from New Castle, Delaware on 20 August, and was never heard from again.
+She is presumed to have been lost with all hands in a gale later in August.
 This storm is also thought to have sunk USS Insurgent, which likewise vanished without a trace.
-The exact cause of the cutter's disappearance remains a mystery.